Samantha Jade: 2012: The X Factor Australia and Samantha Jade

 In a final attempt to return to the music industry, Jade successfully auditioned for the fourth season of The X Factor in 2012, singing The Script's "Breakeven", during which judge Guy Sebastian notably teared up.
-Jade progressed to the super bootcamp stage of the competition, where she sang "It Ain't Over 'til It's Over" by Lenny Kravitz and "No Air" by Jordin Sparks.
+Jade progressed to the super boot camp stage of the competition, where she sang "It Ain't Over 'til It's Over" by Lenny Kravitz and "No Air" by Jordin Sparks.
 She then advanced to the home visits round as part of the Over 25s category, which was mentored by Sebastian.
 He later selected Jade, along with Justin Standley and Nathaniel Willemse, for the live finals—a series of ten weekly live shows in which contestants are progressively eliminated by public vote.

 For the first live performance show on 17 September 2012, she sang Katy Perry's "Wide Awake" and received praise from all four judges.
-Keating said "I'm going to get in trouble for saying this but that was better than Katy Perry", while Sebastian added that "Every singer in the country just literally went 'Oh my gosh'."
-However, Jade fell into the bottom two alongside Adil Memon but was saved after Keating, Bassingthwaighte and Sebastian all opted to eliminate Memon.
+Ronan Keating said "I'm going to get in trouble for saying this but that was better than Katy Perry", while Sebastian added that "Every singer in the country just literally went 'Oh my gosh'."
+However, Jade fell into the bottom two alongside Adil Memon but was saved after Keating, Natalie Bassingthwaighte, and Sebastian all opted to eliminate Memon.
 In the fifth week, Jade fell into the bottom two alongside Angel Tupai.
-After they received two votes each, the result was deadlock and reverted to the earlier public vote leading to Tupai receiving the fewest votes and being eliminated.
-In the seventh week, Jade fell into the bottom two alongside Willemse but was saved via deadlock.
+After they received two votes each, the result went to deadlock and reverted to the earlier public vote leading to Tupai receiving the fewest votes and being eliminated.
+In the seventh week, Jade fell into the bottom two alongside Willemse but was advanced to the quarter-finals via deadlock.

 In the semi-finals of the competition, Jade sang "Heartless" and "Where Have You Been", she advanced to the finals.
 During the grand final decider, on 20 November 2012, Jade was announced as the winner.
 She received a recording contract with record label Sony Music Australia and a Nissan Dualis car.